An Ordeal in Prague | National Review

 “There are still people in Prague who remember all this happening,” Ondrej Kolar tells me.
 “Who saw their neighbors dragged away by the Soviet secret police, brought to the city by Konev.”

 In the run-up to August 21, 1968 — when Soviet tanks rolled over the Prague Spring — “soft Communists” ruled Czechoslovakia.
 Then it was time for the “hard Communists.”
 This was the period known as “normalization,” when Czech rulers got in harmony with Soviet rulers.
-It was in this period that the statue of Marshal Konev went up — in 1980, 35 years after the end of the war, and seven years after Konev’s death.
+It was in this period that the statue of Ivan Konev went up — in 1980, 35 years after the end of the war, and seven years after the man’s death.

 The erection of the monument, says Kolar, was “sort of an act of devotion” on the part of the Czech Communists toward the father party in Moscow.

-Note: Editor’s Note: Below is an expanded version of a piece published in the current issue of National Review.